Inverse Kinematics for Serial Kinematic Chains via Sum of Squares Optimization: Related Work

 When solutions cannot be obtained analytically, numerical methods are often used.
 So-called closed-loop IK (CLIK) techniques use the Jacobian's (pseudo)inverse to apply differential kinematics in a closed-loop fashion, viewing IK as a feedback control problem~\cite{sciavicco1986coordinate}.
 Moreover, CLIK methods using variants of damped least squares~\cite{buss2005selectively} and null-space optimization~\cite{nakamura1987task} provide numerically stable redundancy resolution for up to several hierarchical criteria.
 Non-convex nonlinear optimization techniques such as sequential quadratic programming~\cite{schulman2014motion} iteratively generate convex subproblems, which can be efficiently solved.
 These numerical methods do not provide any global optimality or feasibility guarantees, however, and therefore may require a large number of initializations to retrieve a feasible solution.
 The authors of~\cite{dai2017global} use a piecewise-convex relaxation of the SO(3) group to formulate the constrained IK problem as a mixed integer linear program (MILP).
 They show that, unlike local optimization, their method requires no initialization and can provide a global certificate of infeasibility when a solution cannot be found.
 Without approximating the SO(2/3) group, our approach utilizes the theoretical result from~\cite{cifuentes2017local} to derive a tight SOS relaxation of IK for planar and spatial spherical kinematic chains, while retaining the ability to certify the global infeasibility of the problem.
 Moreover, our SOS relaxation leverages the innate sparsity pattern of the kinematic model to efficiently scale to a high number of DoF.
+Finally, in~\cite{blanchini_inverse_2015} and~\cite{blanchini_convex_2017}, the authors analyze a convex formulation of inverse kinematics that is similar to our planar case but uses a linear cost function.